 - Vedic society-Vedic texts- change from Rigvedic to later Vedic phases.

-- Vedic society Religion- Upanishad thought-Political and social organization, the evolution of Varna system and monarchy.
+- Vedic society Religion- Upanishad thought-Political and social organization, the evolution of the Varna system and monarchy.

 - Formation of the State and urbanization, from the Mahajanapadas to the Nandas.